Scott Elarton: Minor leagues; Houston Astros (1994–2001)

+Elarton started 1999 in the bullpen.
+He was moved to the starting rotation in early July and compiled a 9–5 record with one save and a 3.48 ERA in 42 games (15 starts) for the season.
+In the 1999 National League Division Series, Elarton posted a 3.86 in two relief appearances, recording four strikeouts in 2 1/3 innings.
+The Astros went on to lose the series to the Atlanta Braves in four games.
+After the season, Elarton underwent shoulder surgery to repair a partial tear in his rotator cuff.

-Elarton had shoulder surgery after the 1999 season and started 2000 on the disabled list and in Minor League rehabilitation.
-Despite the injury, he had the best season of his career in 2000, posting a 17–7 record for a poor Astros team that compiled only a 72–90 record.
-Winning twice as many games as any other pitcher on the team at the hitter-friendly Enron Field while posting a 4.81 ERA, he was named the team's Pitcher of the Year.
+Elarton started 2000 on the disabled list and in minor league rehabilitation.
+Despite the injury, he had the best season of his career in 2000, posting a 17–7 record and a 4.81 ERA in 30 starts for a poor Astros team that compiled only a 72–90 record.
+Winning twice as many games as any other pitcher on the team at the hitter-friendly Enron Field, he was named the team's Pitcher of the Year.

-In 2001, Elarton's ERA rose to 7.14 in 20 starts for the Astros, compiling a record of 4–8 before his trade to the Rockies.
+In 2001, Elarton got off to a bad start, going 4–8 with an ERA of 7.14 ERA in 20 starts with the Astros.
+On July 17, he was placed on the disabled list with right biceps tendinitis.

 Colorado Rockies (2001–2004)

-He was traded to the Rockies for Pedro Astacio at the trading deadline, returning Elarton to his home state of Colorado.
-The Rockies' hitter-friendly Coors Field stadium did little to improve his ERA, which finished at 7.06 as he was shut down due to shoulder discomfort, appearing in only 4 games for the Rockies.
-He also finished the season at fifth-worst in the National League in home runs allowed and eighth-worst in earned runs allowed.
+On July 31, 2001 Elarton was traded to the Colorado Rockies for Pedro Astacio and cash considerations.
+The move returned Elarton to his home state of Colorado.
+The Rockies' hitter-friendly Coors Field stadium did little to improve his season, as he finished with an 0–2 record and 6.65 ERA in four starts with Colorado, and a combined season ERA of 7.06.
+He also finished the season at fifth-worst in the National League in home runs allowed (34) and eighth-worst in earned runs allowed (104).